 Whenever we are lost, we always seek refuge to familiar things.
 It’s basic human instinct to look for familiarity even in the rarest of moments.
 However, when you find yourself drowning in the sea of stagnant water, embracing the unfamiliar can sometimes save you.
-In this week’s Grumpy Flashback, let’s remember how a tiny girl named Na Bong-sun was able to let go of her scary ordeal, embrace it, and eventually use it to save some lives.
+In this week’s Flashback Sessions, let’s remember how a tiny girl named Na Bong-sun was able to let go of her scary ordeal, embrace it, and eventually use it to save some lives.

 People’s feelings are like a cold – once it begins, no matter how hard you fight it, you have to go through the necessary pain until it ends.” – Na Bong-sun